 Still, it was far from clear just what sort of form the hoped-for new ST software market would take.
 The ST may have been a bargain in contrast to the Macintosh and Amiga, but it was still a fairly expensive proposition within a country just getting back on its economic feet again after what felt like decades of recessions, shortages, and labor unrest.
 A reasonably full-featured ST system could easily reach £1000, many times what one could expect to shell out for the likes of a cheap and cheerful Speccy.
 The ST would seemingly need to attract a different sort of buyer, with more money to spend and perhaps a few more years under his belt.
 This expectation was one of the calculations that led to Rainbird, one of the most significant British software houses of the latter 1980s.

 Rainbird was born from Firebird, a slightly older label that has plenty of significance in its own right.
 In 1984 British Telecom, solely responsible at the time for the telecommunications grid of all of Britain, was privatized, becoming a huge for-profit corporation as part of Margaret Thatcher’s general rolling-back of the socialist wave that had followed World War II.
 Even before the first shares were sold to the public on November 20, 1984 — the largest single share issue in the history of the world at the time — the newly liberated management of British Telecom began casting about for new business opportunities.
 It didn’t take them long to notice the exploding market for home-computer software.
-They thus formed the subsidiary of Telecomsoft, whose first imprint was to be called “Firefly Software.”
+They thus formed a new division of Telecomsoft, whose first imprint was to be called “Firefly Software.”
 That name was quickly changed to “Firebird” — it seems marketing manager James Leavey had just been listening to Stravinsky’s The Firebird — when they discovered a potential trademark conflict with another company.
 Firebird made its public bow in time for Christmas 1984 with a whole raft of mostly simple action games, selling for £2.50 (Firebird “Silver”) or £6 (Firebird “Gold”).
 Many turned into bestsellers.

 Whether you considered British Telecom’s entrance into software a necessary result of a rapidly maturing industry or you were like Mel Croucher of Automata in considering them nothing more than “parasites” on software’s creative classes, it marked a watershed moment, a definitive farewell to the days of hobbyists meeting and selling to one another at “microfairs” and a hello to a hyper-competitive, corporatized industry destined someday to be worth many billions.
-If anyone was still in doubt, in December of 1984 another watershed arrived when newly minted software agent Jacquie Lyons presided over an unabashed bidding war for the right to publish Ian Bell and David Braben’s Elite on platforms other than the BBC Micro.
+If anyone was still in doubt, in December of 1984 another watershed arrived when newly minted software agent Jacqui Lyons presided over an unabashed bidding war for the right to publish Ian Bell and David Braben’s Elite on platforms other than the BBC Micro.
 Firebird, with the deepest pockets in the industry by far, won the prize.

 Although published on the Firebird label, Elite would prove to be something of a model for the eventual Rainbird.
 Unlike Firebird’s previous releases, which had used the colorful but minimalist packaging typical of British games at the time, Elite‘s big, sturdy box contained not just the cassette or disk but also a thick manual, an equally thick novella to set the stage, a glossy quick-reference card, and a poster-sized ship-recognition chart (all licensed and reproduced from the Acornsoft original).
 All this naturally came at a price: £15 for the cassette version, fully £18 for the disk version.
 It marked a new way to sell games in Britain: as luxury products aimed at a classier, more sophisticated, perhaps slightly older consumer.
 In spite of the extra cost of all that packaging, the profit margins on its higher price points were to die for.
 If the Elite approach could be turned into a sustainable line rather than a one-off, British Telecom just might have something.